USS North Carolina (ACR-12): Service history

 The keel for North Carolina was laid down at the Newport News Shipbuilding shipyard in Newport News, Virginia, on 21 March 1905.
 She was launched on 6 October 1906, and after completing fitting-out, was commissioned into the fleet on 7 May 1908.
 She thereafter began a shakedown cruise along the eastern coast of the United States, down to the Caribbean Sea.
 After returning to the United States, she embarked President-elect William Howard Taft for a tour of the Panama Canal, then still under construction.
 The voyage lasted from January to February 1909.
 Starting on 23 April, North Carolina began a cruise in the Mediterranean Sea to protect United States citizens from domestic unrest in the Ottoman Empire.
 While in Adana on 17 May, the ship sent a landing party ashore to render medical aid to sick and wounded Armenians who had been attacked in an anti-Armenian massacre.
 North Carolina also sent food, water, and other supplies to help the situation, before continuing her patrol in the eastern Mediterranean.
 She returned to the United States on 3 August.

 For the next eight years, North Carolina conducted training exercises in the Atlantic Ocean and the Caribbean and visited other countries in the region to show the flag.
 She represented the United States at Argentina's centennial celebration of its independence in May and June 1910, followed by Venezuela's centennial in June and July 1911.
-She carried the United States Secretary of War, Henry L. Stimson, on a tour of the Caribbean, stopping in Puerto Rico, Santo Domingo, Cuba, and the Panama Canal in July and August 1911.
-She also assisted in the repatriations of remains from the armored cruiser Maine, which had been destroyed in Havana, Cuba, in 1898.
+She carried the United States Secretary of War, Henry L. Stimson, on a tour of the Caribbean, stopping in Puerto Rico, Santo Domingo, Cuba, and the Panama Canal in July and August.
+At the conclusion of that trip, she returned to New York City with the remains of a sailor from the armored cruiser Maine, which had been destroyed in 1898 in Havana, Cuba.
+In October, North Carolina underwent maintenance at Portsmouth Naval Shipyard—during her stay, a team of her crew played against the 1911 New Hampshire football team in nearby Durham, New Hampshire.
 The rest of her early career passed uneventfully.